Associate Professor of English

 - “‘Treat me in every respect as an arrant woman’: English Masculinity, Pornography, and Cross-dressing in the Eighteenth Century.”
 Invited lecture co-sponsored by the Department of English and the Department of Women’s and Gender Studies, California Polytechnic University, May 2011.

-- “‘There’s always bitter mingled with the sweet': Exposure and Contamination in Eighteenth-Century Laboring Poetry.”
-Presented as a part of the Lynchburg College Faculty Lecture Series, April 2011.
+- “‘There’s always bitter mingled with the sweet’: Exposure and Contamination in Eighteenth-Century Laboring Poetry.”
+Presented as a part of the University of Lynchburg Faculty Lecture Series, April 2011.

 - “‘For Want of Clelia’: Re-placing the maternal body in The Twin Rivals.”
 Comparative Drama 42.4 (Winter 2008-09).